-This seminar is open to students who have a genuine interest in and - most importantly - some prior knowledge of modern analytical legal and political philosophy.
+The seminar is open to students who have a genuine interest in and - most importantly - some prior knowledge of modern analytical moral and legal and philosophy.
 It is not an introductory course.

-Sessions without visitors will be 2 hours long.
-Sessions in which we meet with one of our visitors will continue with refreshments for an additional 80 minutes or so.
-This second part of the session will continue the discussion and is an integral and compulsory part of the seminar.
+Sessions without visitors will be 2-3 hours long.
+Sessions in which we meet with one of our visitors will be over 3 hours long, with a short break in the middle (during which refreshments will be provided).
+The second part of the session will continue the discussion and is an integral and compulsory part of the seminar.

-This seminar is supported by the generous gift of The John Dewey Lectureship Fund in the School of Law.
+The seminar is supported by The John Dewey Lectureship Fund in the School of Law

 More details may be posted from time to time on my website at